Updated July 2017

 Privacy of your information: We are committed to protecting the privacy of your account information, including your Social Security number, which we use to track your account and submit required reports to the IRS.
 We will not disclose your information to anyone unless we are required to do so by law.
 If you have insurance coverage through PEBB, we might share your information with PEBB to better serve you.

-This document is a summary.
+This webpage is a summary.
 It is not a complete description of working after retirement.
 State retirement laws govern your benefit.
 If a conflict exists between the information shown in this document and what is contained in current law, the law governs.